shundhammer/yqpkg/README.md

 - Repos are automatically refreshed at the start of the program with some visual feedback what is going on.

-- Search for packages
+- Search for packages:
   - by name, summary, description
   - by RPM provides and requires
   - in their file list (installed packages only)

-- See package details:
+- Package details views:
   - Package description
   - Technical details (`rpm -qi`)
-  - Dependencies (RPM provides, pre-requires requires)
+  - Dependencies (RPM provides, requires, recommends, ...)
-  - Versions (installed and from all active repositories)
+  - Versions (installed and available ones from all active repositories)
   - File list (installed packages only)
   - Change log (installed packages only)